• Skip to primary navigation

 See the best rated accommodations in Honfleur

-The present chapel was built in the 18th century.
-However, a chapel was established in the cave from the 16th century.
+The current chapel was built in the 18th century.
+However, a chapel was established in the grotto from the 16th century onwards.

-It is partially troglodytic and has half-timbered walls and a thatched roof !!!!!
+It is partly troglodytic and features half-timbered walls and a thatched roof !!!!!

 Admire it from the riverside parking lot.